viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 }
 ```

-Setting the access token on the Authorization header os the request for the SMS API, it works fine again:
+Setting the access token on the Authorization header of the request for the SMS API, it works fine again:
 ![](../images/posts/hands-on-aws-agw-terraform-sls-framework-part-3/aws_api_gateway_authorizer_test_with_auth.png)

 ---

 That's it!
-We finished our API provisioned on AWS with Terraform, backed by AWS Lambda built with Serverless Framework and secured with Amazon Cognito.
+We finished our API provisioned on AWS with Terraform, backed by AWS Lambda built with Serverless Framework, and secured with Amazon Cognito.

 Full code here [viniciusvasti](https://github.com/viniciusvasti/aws-rest_api_gateway-terraform-serverless-training)

-* Some details are different because an implemented this in portuguese before.
+* Some details are different because I implemented this in Portuguese before.
 So "my api" is "minha api" in the images, sorry for that.

 ### Related Posts
 - <a className="text-slate-700 hover:text-blue-400" href="../posts/hands-on-aws-agw-terraform-sls-framework-part-1">AWS API Gateway + Terraform + Serverless Framework - Part 1</a>